desobob11/Konkey-Dong/README.md

 ## About The Project

- Dodge falling boulders, climb jungle vines, dodge spiders, and avoid pools of lava in this charming adventure!
+ Dodge falling boulders, :runner: climb jungle vines, dodge spiders, and avoid pools of lava in this charming adventure!

   This game was originally developed for the Raspberry PI as am embedded systems project.
 A peripheral was added to a Raspberry PI to bypass the OS and allow access to the hardware directly.

   I am now in the process of porting this game to Windows/Mac/Linux with the help of SDL2 for managing windows and processing user inputs!
 This current version is buggy at the moment, but I hope to have the port finished soon.

+  The port from the baremetal Raspberry PI entails changing all user inputs from GPIO code intended for the Pi's hardware, and into SDL2 calls.
+Luckily, the logic for writing pixel's to the Pi's framebuffer translated very smoothly to writing to an SDL2 surface's framebuffer instead!
+As a result, the graphics on this Windows version are identical to the baremetal version.

 ### Built With